salendron/paas-at-home/README.md

 ```

 ## Build and run a service
 To make our service available in Docker we need to build them.
-Wel so need to comment out some lines from the docker file, since they are only needed by VSCode and not supported by docker on the RaspberryPi.
+We also need to comment out some lines from the docker file, since they are only needed by VSCode and not supported by docker on the RaspberryPi.
 So open the Docker file and comment out or remove these lines.
 ```
 # Install Libs needed for vscode
 # RUN go get golang.org/x/tools/gopls